FRCTeam1073-TheForceTeam/SLOC-Oriented-Robot-Builder/Readme.md

 =============
 This program is a modification of the code generating export functions from Brad Miller's and Alex Henning's FRC Code Template tool called Robot Builder.
 It can be found at http://firstforge.wpi.edu

-This fork exists because the original program, while useful, generated way TOO many comments and other obstructions throughout my code.
-I generally do not care very much about SLOC or anything like that, but this just got too obnoxious.
-That said, the tool itself is pretty cool though.
+This fork exists because the original program, while useful, generated way TOO many comments and other obstructions throughout our code.
+Personally, I generally do not care very much about SLOC or anything like that, but this just got too obnoxious for my own tastes and usage style, so I cleaned it up to better reflect how I like to look at source code.
+That said, the tool itself is pretty amazing, and our team strongly urges you to download it!

 Usage
 -------